callmethomastech/website/README.md

 ## Description

-This is a static website I am programming to learn some things about web development as well as being a central hub for things such as my software developer journey, youtube channel, protfolio, resume, and instructional blogs.
+This is a website I am programming to learn some things about web development as well as being a central hub for things such as my software developer journey, youtube channel, portfolio, resume, and instructional blogs.

 ## What I used / learned
 * Host on GitHub Pages
 * Use a personal domain for github pages
+* Use Vite
+* Use React.js
-*
+* Use Tailwind

 ## Authors